- How did PAWS start?

 I found a stray animal I need to take somewhere.
 What do I do?

 It is important to take the animal to the correct shelter so she can be reunited with her family.
-If you found a stray cat or dog in the city limits of Bothell, Brier, Kenmore, Lake Forest Park, Lynnwood, Mill Creek, Mountlake Terrace, Mukilteo, Shoreline or Woodinville, you can bring the animal to PAWS.
+If you found a stray cat or dog in the city limits of, Brier, Edmonds, Kenmore, Lake Forest Park, Mill Creek, Mountlake Terrace, Mukilteo, Shoreline or Woodinville, you can bring the animal to PAWS.
 Hours and Directions to PAWS.
-Strays found in unincorporated Snohomish County should go to the Everett Animal Shelter.
+Strays found in unincorporated Snohomish County or the city limits of Lynnwood should go to the Everett Animal Shelter.

-If you have found a stray animal, he should be taken to the shelter closest to the location where the animal was found.
-This will increase the likelihood that the animal will be reunited with his guardian and safely returned home.
+If you have found a stray animal, she should be taken to the shelter closest to the location where the animal was found.
+This will increase the likelihood that the animal will be reunited with her guardian and safely returned home.
 If you live in Western Washington, view a list of other local shelters.

 How long does PAWS keep animals before they put them to sleep?